enzo-project/enzo-e/doc/source/design/design-flux.rst

 Our design is developed top-down, starting with a Cello Method for implementing flux correction, *MethodFluxCorrect*.

-Using a Cello Method to implement flux correction is a natural approach, since Methods are analagous to steps in the high-level :p:`EvolveLevel()` function in ENZO, and flux correction is one such step.
-(Specifically, flux correction is performed in ENZO---along with communication and a projection substep---in :p:`UpdateFromFinerGrids()`, which is called by :p:`EvolveLevel()`).
+To support coding :p:`MethodFluxCorrect`, our design uses a *FluxData* class, whose responsibility is to manage all flux data on a block.

-To support coding :p:`MethodFluxCorrect`, our design introduces a Cello class *FluxData*, whose responsibility is to collect together all flux data required for flux correction on a block into a single object.
-This :p:`FluxData` class will be analagous to the existing :p:`FieldData` and :p:`ParticleData` classes, which contain all field data and particle data associated with a Block.
-Like :p:`FieldData` and :p:`ParticleData` objects, :p:`FluxData` will be contained in the Blocks :p:`Data` object.
-Communication will be handled by the refresh mechanism by augmenting the existing communication of field and particle data between Blocks to include communicating fluxes.
+This :p:`FluxData` class is analagous to the existing :p:`FieldData` and :p:`ParticleData` classes.
+Like :p:`FieldData` and :p:`ParticleData` objects, :p:`FluxData` is contained in the Blocks :p:`Data` object.
+Communication is handled by the refresh mechanism by augmenting the existing communication of field and particle data between Blocks to include communicating fluxes.